juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 Anyway...

-opening an Ext4v2 formatted hdd in a Ext4v1 machine, will corrupt the headers of the Ext4v2 hdd, making it unreadable in Linux 20.04 with Ext4v2.
+open/mount an Ext4v2 formatted hdd in a Ext4v1 machine,
+will corrupt the headers of the Ext4v2 hdd, making it unreadable in Linux 20.04 with Ext4v2.

-opening an Ext4 formatted hdd in a Ext4 machine, will corrupt the headers of the Ext4 hdd, making it unreadable in Linux 20.04 with Ext4.
+open/mount an Ext4 formatted hdd in a Ext4 machine,
+will corrupt the headers of the Ext4 hdd, making it unreadable in Linux 20.04 with Ext4.

 Thats how crazy it is.